 - Study the dharma in the context of racism, sexism, homophobia, transphobia, classism, ableism and other forms of oppression, and study racism, sexism, homophobia, transphobia, classism, ableism and other forms of oppression in the context of the dharma.

-If you have resources that you’d like to share with us, please email email@example.com
+If you have questions, or resources you’d like to share with us, we’d love to hear from you: email@example.com